 Are You Confident?

-You can gauge your confidence by answering two simple questions:
+You can gage your confidence by answering two simple questions:

 - Do you feel confident that your product or service warrants a price increase?